mtdune/wordporter/README.md

 docker exec -it wp /bin/bash

 # Add to the list of known hosts for Wordmove
-ssh -o StrictHostKeyChecking=no -o YOUR-SERVER-ADDRESS -l YOUR-SSH-USERNAME
+ssh -o StrictHostKeyChecking=no YOUR-SERVER-ADDRESS -l YOUR-SSH-USERNAME
 # Enter exit command in YOUR-SERVER-ADDRESS

 wordmove init